5 Automatic image and video Analysis

 5.3 Text detection and translation

 Another common task in LMM use is text detection (which requires optical character recognition or OCR).
 We try to extract the overlay captions from a TikTok video, by using list.files() to get the frame paths and head(4) to select the first four.
-We then use map_df() to send each frame to our llm_code_image function.
+We construct a list of tasks where each task contains the prompt and the frame image.
+Then, we use parallel_chat_structured() to send them all at once.
 The task parameter instructs the LMM to detect and extract any caption text and translate it to English, and we specify the type_object to receive both the caption_texts and caption_english as strings.
 Note that the LMM can accomplish both image and text-related tasks simultaneously.

 (1) Find and extract all caption text and